(NOTE: This post has been updated as of September 2018, with closings noted. Expect an all-new course guide sometime in the second half of October.)

 And do keep an eye out for the Latino food vendors who set up shop along this section of Fourth Avenue, particularly by subway stations and churches, serving champurrado and arroz con leche from giant thermoses and homemade tamales from picnic coolers.
 If you’re lucky, someone will have mole de olla, a mildly spiced beef-vegetable soup.
 Your purchases support entrepreneurialism and help immigrant families hold things together in inhospitable times.

 As the numbered cross streets fall into the low 30s and 20s, the food options become fewer (the options for repairing your car, in contrast, go way up).
 If you’re willing to venture a block off the course, consider Lopez Bakery up on Fifth Avenue (between 18th and 19th streets) for a café bombón (espresso with sweetened condensed milk); freshly-made, custard-filled doughnuts; a smoothie (the “Brazil” combines avocado with more of that sweetened condensed milk and is delicious); or a sit-down breakfast (try the chilaquiles, or the French toast made from their famous, Puebla-meets-the-Upper-West-Side challah).
 Lopez is one of my favorite weekend breakfast spots, for its food and as a Brooklyn success story: husband and wife immigrate to New York City from rural Mexico, husband goes to work for Eli Zabar (hence the excellent challah), achieves dream of a family-run bakery in Brooklyn, bakery burns down, wife sells tamales on the street and husband drives for a car service to scrape together enough to reopen.
 The second Lopez Bakery – now run by the original owners’ kids – has been going strong for more than ten years now.
+(2018 update: I believe that Lopez is under new management; the menu has been tweaked, and they’ve experimented with a new name – 647 Diner and/or Bistro 647 – though it doesn’t seem to have stuck.
+But the food is still good.)

 Back on Fourth Avenue (at 15th St. on the west, or Orange, side), A&E Supply Co.
 (2018 update: CLOSED) is a combination coffee shop, butcher, cheese monger, restaurant and bar.
 (One thing it is not: a hardware store.
 That was the gist of a joking sign outside the other day, which inadvertently raised the question – in my mind, at least – of whether the neighborhood might not benefit from more hardware stores and fewer hipster coffee places.
 But I digress.)
 Their kitchen was closed for much of the summer because of some kind of utility disaster, but the coffee shop stayed open and, as of last Tuesday, they’re cranking out sandwiches and burgers again (and hope to be serving their beer-can chicken soon).
 Even in the absence of beer-can chicken and other retro fare, go there for the excellent Brooklyn Roasting Company coffee, the Gowanus hipster vibe, and the Billy Joel-intensive soundtrack.